reddit/node-platform/README.md

 import Server from '@r/platform/Server';

 const server = Server({
-  reducers={},                            // Reducers for the Redux store.
+  reducers: {},                      // Reducers for the Redux store.

-  routes=[],                              // A list of lists that maps
+  routes: [],                        // A list of lists that maps
                                      // routes to handlers.
 For example:
                                      //
                                      // [
                                      //   ['/', Frontpage],
                                      //   ['/r/:subredditName', Subreddit],
                                      // ]

-  template=function(data) {...},          // a template function that returns a
+  template: (data) => { /* ... */ }, // a template function that returns a
                                      // string (likely an HTML string).

-  port=8888,                              // OPTIONAL. port for your server.
+  port: 8888,                        // OPTIONAL. port for your server.

-  preRouteServerMiddleware=[],            // OPTIONAL.
+  preRouteServerMiddleware: [],      // OPTIONAL.
 Koa middleware to run
                                      // before a route is handled

-  postRouteServerMiddleware=[],           // OPTIONAL.
+  postRouteServerMiddleware: [],     // OPTIONAL.
 Koa middleware to run
                                      // after a route is handled

-  reduxMiddleware=[],                     // OPTIONAL.
+  reduxMiddleware: [],               // OPTIONAL.
 Additional Redux
                                      // middleware.
 Middleware defined here
                                      // will run before r/platform's
                                      // middleware runs.

-  dispatchBeforeNavigation=async (koaCtx, dispatch, getState, utils) => {},
+  dispatchBeforeNavigation: async (koaCtx, dispatch, getState, utils) => {},
                                      // OPTIONAL.
 Dispatch additional
                                      // actions before the navigation
                                      // fires.

-  getServerRouter=(router) => {},         // OPTIONAL.
+  getServerRouter: (router) => {}    // OPTIONAL.
 Return the Koa router if
                                      // needed.
 });

 // start the server